DataDog/datadog-cloudformation-macro/serverless/README.md

 The `forwarderArn` option does not work when `FunctionName` contains CloudFormation functions, such as `!Sub`.
 In this case, the macro does not have access to the actual function name (CloudFormation executes functions after transformations).
 It therefore cannot create log groups and subscription filters for your functions.

-Instead of setting `forwarderArn`, you can define the subscription filters using the [AWS::Logs::SubscriptionFilter][7] resource like below.
+Remove the `forwarderArn` parameter from the SAM template or CDK source code, and instead define the subscription filters using the [AWS::Logs::SubscriptionFilter][7] resource like below.

 **AWS SAM**
 ```yaml